saiba-tenpura/portfolio/content/blog/my-portfolio.md

 * [Tailwind CSS](https://tailwindcss.com/) a utility-first CSS framework.
 * [Font Awesome](https://fontawesome.com/) as icon library.

-Continous improvement is an essential part of the development process in every software project.
+Continuous improvement is an essential part of the development process in every software project.
 Thus in order to streamline the deployment process, GitHub Action workflows are used to automatically build and publish the changes of each commit.
 Additionally, the Static Site Generation (SSG) feature of Nuxt is implemented to enhance performance and security by generating static files.

 ## Logo